Both the stock exchanges are great platforms for participating in securities trading.

 Though that is bound to change with evolution towards a hybrid system of humans and machines.

 Types of Companies Listed

-When it comes to the listings on NASDAQ and NYSE, the NYSE trades stocks for around 2,800 companies, while Nasdaq has more than 3,300 listings.
+When it comes to the listings on NASDAQ and NYSE, the answer to the question of how many stocks are listed on the NYSE, is that NYSE trades stocks for around 2,800 companies, while Nasdaq has more than 3,300 listings.